nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/testScript.md

 >Here is the *format*:

 >* `store <location>` - `<location>` must be a valid path to a file on the local computer.
-If the folders specified in the new filepath does not exist, they will be created.
+If the folders specified in the new file path does not exist, they will be created.
 Note that the save file in the old save location remains.

 Type `> store src/test/data/ManualTesting/Test/newData.xml`